Young Township, Indiana County, Pennsylvania

-Young Township is a township in Indiana County, Pennsylvania, United States.
+Young Township is a township that is located in Indiana County, Pennsylvania, United States.
 It was named after John Young, the first president judge of Indiana county.

-The population was 1,709 at the 2020 census.
-It includes the communities of Clarksburg, Coal Run (or Clune), Elders Ridge, Iselin, Jacksonville, McIntyre, Scotland, Watson's Ridge, and West Lebanon along with the "ghost towns" of Hart Town, Whiskey Run and Nesbitt Run.
+The population was 1,709 at the time of the 2020 census.
+It includes the communities of Clarksburg, Coal Run (or Clune), Elders Ridge, Iselin, McIntyre, Scotland, Watson's Ridge, and West Lebanon, along with the "ghost towns" of Hart Town, Whiskey Run and Nesbitt Run.